MarkPearlCoZa/Blog_General/_posts/2016-08-06-All-Models-Are-Wrong.md

 For instance, with Tuckmans model, I find it useful when I can look at a newly formed team and see that they are still "Norming".
 Being able to predict that the team will transition from a norming to a storming phase is also extremely useful.

+While I still think models are useful when they are explaining or predicting things correctly, I've got a new angle on when a model is useful.

+#### Some models are useful because they are clearly wrong ####

+I'm finding some models are extremely useful because they are clearly wrong.

 #### References ####